KU Law Lecture Series

 Virtual event, via Zoom

-The lecture is free and open to the public, but registration is required.
-Register for the Fall 2020 Plenary Lecture.
+The conference is free and open to the public, but registration is required.
+Register for the Privacy Praxis Conference.

 Additional lecture series events